Comprehensive Capitalization Model: Troubleshooting Capitalization Issues

 Phase dates are correctly set

-Implementation Date is correctly set
+Implementation Date is correctly set (depending on the setting)

-Capitalisation profile is assigned
+Capitalization profile is assigned

-Role is capitalisable in the phase
+Role is capitalizable in the phase

-Task is capitalisable in the phase
+Task is capitalizable in the phase

-Expense type is set as capitalisable
+Expense type is set as capitalizable

-Rate card is set as capitalisable
+Rate card is set as capitalizable

 Financial period is open for forecasts